noahyonack/CS262_Final_Project/README.md

 Parallelogram is a parallelization package that distributes computationally intensive programs across machines in a distributed system using a distribution model similar to that of the ride-sharing service Uber.

-(helpful tips on creating a good package structure can be found [here](https://python-packaging.readthedocs.org/en/latest/everything.html)
+NOTE: Helpful tips on creating a good package structure can be found [here](https://python-packaging.readthedocs.org/en/latest/everything.html)

 ## How exactly does distribution work?